bayfrontmedia/bones/_docs/libraries/cli.md

 php /path/to/resources/cli.php
 ```

-This file is loaded immediately after the `bones.init` event.
+This file is loaded immediately after the `app.bootstrap` event.
 The `app.cli` event is fired immediately after the Climate library is added to the container.

 Command line functionality includes: